andresmejiaro/transcend/README.md

   The `wstester.py` Python script acts as a WebSocket client, allowing users to interact with a WebSocket server.
 It prompts for user input to specify the Tournament ID and Client ID, establishes a WebSocket connection to the provided URI, and enables users to send and receive messages in JSON format, facilitating communication with the WebSocket server through command inputs.

 - **Backend:** Handles the server-side logic and functionalities.
 Recent updates include enhancements related to lobby WebSocket and online status.
+Using as image base `python:3.7-alpine` and exposes de port 8000 to allow backend communication.

+The `settings.py` file determine the server's particular behavior, Dockerized environments, application management, database, the utilization of channels for real-time communication, and CORS to enable requests between different origins.
+Entails specific decisions regarding the server's implementation in a Dockerized environment, channel layers for asynchronous and real-time communication, and permitted origins for requests between domains.

 - **Frontend:** Manages the client-side interface and user experience.
 Recent updates involve improvements associated with lobby WebSocket and online status.